More About Next Steps Recovery

-This includes rational emotive behaviour therapy (REBT) and cognitive behavioural therapy (CBT), as well as a positive reinforcement support program for families and friends who want to be helpful to their loved one in recovery.
+Next Steps Recovery program provides a safe and supportive environment for people to learn how to manage any kind of problematic addictive behaviours.
+Guided by a trained professional, participants come to help themselves and each other using a variety of evidence based tools and techniques found in our materials.
+This includes rational emotive behaviour therapy (REBT) and cognitive behavioural therapy (CBT), as well as a positive reinforcement support program (CRAFT) for families and friends who want to be helpful to their loved one in recovery.

 Our Approach